-ASEAN Member Countries to ratify the WTO We note that 9 out of the 10 ASEAN Ratification and Agreement on Trade Facilitation.
-As the Member States have ratified the Enforcement of Agreement is now in force at the WTO, ASEAN Agreement, and we urge the the WTO Trade Member Countries to ensure its full and remaining Member State to do so as Facilitation complete implementation, based on the soon as possible.
-Agreement commitments submitted to the WTO.
-(TFA) We also urge the ASEAN Members States to establish their Trade Facilitation Committees as soon as possible and to involve the private sectors in them, perhaps through local European Chambers of Commerce in the case of European industry.
+Issue Recommendation Progress Since April 2016 Progress Since May 2017 Ratification and Enforcement of the WTO Trade Facilitation Agreement (TFA) ASEAN Member Countries to ratify the WTO Agreement on Trade Facilitation.
+As the Agreement is now in force at the WTO, ASEAN Member Countries to ensure its full and complete implementation, based on the commitments submitted to the WTO.
+We note that 9 out of the 10 ASEAN Member States have ratified the Agreement, and we urge the remaining Member State to do so as soon as possible.
+We also urge the ASEAN Members States to establish their Trade Facilitation Committees as soon as possible and to involve the private sectors in them, perhaps through local European Chambers of Commerce in the case of European industry.
 We understand that under the WTO-TFA there is a requirement for countries to communicate all of their commitment.
 We would urge the ASEAN Member States to make those commitments publicly available to increase understanding for the private sector.
+We are pleased to note that all 10 ASEAN Member States have now ratified the WTO-TFA.
+We continue to urge the ASEAN Members States to establish their Trade Facilitation Committees as soon as possible and to involve the private sectors in them, perhaps through local European Chambers of Commerce in the case of European industry.
+We understand that under the WTO-TFA there is a requirement for countries to communicate all of their commitments.
+We continue to urge the ASEAN Member States to make those commitments publicly available to increase understanding for the private sector and note that some ASEAN Member States have more readily filed with the WTO than others.

-Summary of Medium-term Priority Recommendations (24-36 months)
+Medium-term Recommendations (24-36 months)